Introductory Statistics for Data Analytics

-Start Date: May 10, 2017
+Start Date: May 12th, 2021

-End Date: June 28, 2017
+End Date: June 30th, 2021

 The course is taught by faculty from the department of Statistics at The Ohio State University.
-The course is delivered in 100% distance learning format and includes instructional material equivalent to approximately one semester credit hour.
-This is equates to around 40 hours of course work including 12-13 hours of instruction.
+The course is delivered in 100% distance learning format and includes instructional material equivalent to a one semester credit hour class.

-Introduction to statistics includes; a short discussion of where data comes from; data exploration; probability and random variables; the basics of statistical inference (e.g., sampling and inferring upon population parameters using statistics); testing statistical hypotheses and building confidence intervals; and an introduction to regression.
+Introductory Statistics for Data Analytics includes; a short discussion of where data comes from; data exploration; probability and random variables; the basics of statistical inference (e.g., sampling and inferring upon population parameters using statistics); testing statistical hypotheses and building confidence intervals; and an introduction to regression.
 Students will use the R software package in this course.

 4 CEUs are granted upon successful completion of the course.